jabrena/livingrobots/README.md

     Example: Track color objects with your Smarphone

-## Chapter 8: Internet, web services & web interfaces
+## Chapter 8: Communications I // Internet, Web services & web interfaces

 In this Chapter, the reader will learn many stuff about Web Servers and  Web interfaces for robots with EV3 Brick.